 - Accentuate scale

-The main reason that negative space is used in photography?
+The main reason I use negative space in photography is to emphasize the subject.

 By creating extra space around your subject, you draw the eye directly to the subject itself.